A lasting relationship is not about how long the time was spent with each other, but the time that was worth remembering.

-Relationships – Past and Recent: To be aware on the likes and dislikes of your partner in the past relationships, or experiences relating to this.
+Relationships – Past and Recent: To be aware of the likes and dislikes of your partner in the past relationships, or experiences relating to this.

-Wedding and Honeymoon: To know how prepared both partners are to step up in a higher level of their relationship.
+Wedding and Honeymoon: To know how prepared both partners are to step up at a higher level of their relationship.

 Sex: The desires and frustrations may arise when talking about the improvement of the couples intimate relationship.

 After these questions are answered, I can guarantee how it would effectively change your relationship with your partner because the success rate of relationships igniting once again is high.
 As Jasper Fforde once said, ‘Never underestimate the capacity for romance, no matter what the circumstances’.

 Take note, verbal communication is a key for this relationship to work.
 Open up and be heard, express yourself truthfully.
 Non-verbal communication should also be observed because it can help you in determining if the other person is uncomfortable during the situation.
 In fact, non-verbal actions are known to give out signs on how the person feels.

 Michael Webb is a best-selling author of ‘The Romantic’s Guide’ which is an international bestseller in multiple languages and in its 10th printing.
 He has also published 18 books, that received positive reviews from readers.